 Standard/ element Issue identified during self-assessment What outcome or goal do we seek?
 Priority (L/M/H) How will we get this outcome?
 (Steps) Success measure By when?
 Progress notes 1.3.1 Staff to critically reflect on their planning style To complete the cycling of planning Н Staff to spend time together to reflect.
 Attend a PD together.
 Further discuss a new style moving forward.
 Cycle in complete and critical reflection is an important element of the programming.
 End of 2018 Have begun new style of planning for 4 year old children in July 2018.
-1.1.1 To organise an ongoing aboringinal culture program for children/families and staff.
-To embed indigenous programs into the program. Н The was organised for 2020 and then Covid hit.
+Completed 1.1.1 To organise an ongoing Aboringinal and Torres Strait Islander culture program for children/families and staff.
+To embed indigenous programs into the program. Н This was organised for 2020 and then Covid hit.
 Make connections again and rebook when covid has passed. ongoing To look into the program we had in 2020 to be organised for 2021.
 Welcome to Country ceremony held in March 2021.
 Indigenous incursions with Jaeden Williams scheduled throughout 2021.
+Revisit in 2022 as 2021 impacted heavily due to Covid-19 Recognizing Torres Strait Islander culture eg. Floral Friday.
+PD with Koorie Curriculum.
+Planted Indigenous plants.
+Continue to use Little Yarns at rest time.
+Using pictures with Indigenous motifs.
+Looking at Indigenous seasons.
+Weaving caring for country into our teaching